 Home-field advantage is a big deal in the NFL.
-The home team’s crowd — often called the 12th man — can make a difference with deafening noise during opposing team’s drives before simmering down for their local team to communicate clearly.
+The home team’s crowd — often called the 12th man — can make a difference with deafening noise during the opposing team’s drives before simmering down for their local team to communicate clearly.

 Here are the ten loudest NFL stadiums that fluster quarterbacks and coaches.